-- Algeria is a lower middle-income country1 having GDP per capita (PPP) of USD 12,128 in 20212 with oil and gas sector as the dominant contributor to the economy.4 - GDP (Real) is estimated to decline by 2.4% in 2022.
-The GDP grew at an annual rate of 4% in 20213 with total public debt estimated at 59.2% of GDP in 2021.5 - Inflation rate in the country increased to 7.2% in 2021 from earlier levels of 2.4% in 2020.6
+- Algeria is a lower middle-income country1 having GDP per capita (PPP) of USD 12,037 in 20212 with oil and gas sector as the dominant contributor to the economy.4 - GDP (Real) is estimated to decline by 2.4% in 2022.
+The GDP grew at an annual rate of 4% in 20213 with total public debt estimated at 59.2% of GDP in 2021.5 - Inflation Rate in the country increased to 7.2% in 2021 from earlier levels of 2.4% in 2020.6

-- Ministry of Energy Transition and Renewable Energies (METRE) is the nodal ministry that is responsible for developing and implementing the energy transition plan.5 - The country aims to achieve 15,000 MW of electricity generation capacity through RE resources by 2035 with an aim to reduce its GHG emissions to 7% by 2030.5 - The Algerian government constituted the National Fund for Energy Efficiency and for Renewable Energies and Cogeneration (NFEEREC) to finance RE projects.8
+- Ministry of Energy Transition and Renewable Energies (METRE) is the nodal ministry that is responsible for developing and implementing the Energy transition plan.5 - The country aims to achieve 15,000 MW of electricity generation capacity through RE resources by 2035 with an aim to reduce its GHG emissions to 7% by 2030.5 - The Algerian government constituted the National Fund for Energy Efficiency and for renewable energies and cogeneration (NFEEREC) to finance RE projects.8

-- Algeria receives very high levels of solar irradiation of 5.9 kWh/m2/day and specific yield of 4.9 kWh/kWp/day indicating a strong technical feasibility for solar in the country.10 - Algeria has an energy transition plan which calls for 25 GW of generation from green and blue hydrogen by 2030. - Algeria's Minister for Industry has launched a new national automotive strategy, which calls for domestic manufacturing of EVs - both full-electrics (BEVs) and plug-in hybrids (PHEVs).11
+- Algeria receives very high levels of solar irradiation of 5.93 kWh/m2/day and specific yield of 4.9 kWh/ kWp indicating a strong technical feasibility for Solar in the country.10 - Algeria has an energy transition plan which calls for 25 GW of genera on from green and blue hydrogen by 2030. - Algeria's Minister for Industry has launched a new national automotive strategy, which calls for domestic manufacturing of EVs - both full-electrics (BEVs) and plug-in hybrids (PHEVs).11

-- 99.8% population in Algeria is having access to electricity since 2020.13 - SONELGAZ, the National Society for Electricity and Gas, is the authority responsible for distribution of electricity and natural gas in the country.14 - Algerian Electricity and Gas Regulation Commission (CREG) is the designated energy regulator in the country.14
+- 99.8% population in Algeria is having access to electricity since 2020.13 - SONELGAZ, the National Society for Electricity and Gas, is the authority responsible for distribution of electricity and natural gas in the country.14 - Algerian Electricity and Gas Regula on Commission (CREG) is the designated energy regulator in the country.

 - The length of the electricity transmission network to be built over the period 2021-2030 is estimated to be 64,204 km.
-This includes 15,628 km at 400 kV, 25,516 km at 220 kV and 22,442 km at 60 kV for handling a capacity of 98,540 MVA.15 - The length of the electricity distribution network to be built over the period 2021-2030 is estimated to be 101,960 kms.
-Besides this, it is envisaged to build 38,864 sub-stations to supply 4.4 Mn additional customers.15 - In the Boukherana industrial zone the algerian company milltech has a factory capable of supplying 100 MW of solar panels per year.16
+This includes 15,628 km at 400 kV, 25,516 km at 220 kV and 22,442 km at 60 kV for handling a capacity of 98,540 MVA.
+15 - The length of the electricity distribution network to be built over the period 2021-2030 is estimated to be 101,960 kms.
+Besides this, it is envisaged to build 38,864 sub-stations to supply 4.4 mn additional customers. - In the Boukherana industrial zone the Algerian company Milltech has a factory capable of supplying 100 MW of solar panels per year.16

-- The AfDB, through its Sustainable Energy Fund for Africa (SEFA), is providing technical assistance to promote the development of a transparent and competitive solar energy sector to enhance private sector investment.17 - The AfDB and Algeria have signed a loan agreement for a €900-Mn to support the country's industrial and energy competitiveness.19 - In Algeria, the World Bank has shown keen interest in providing technical assistance and analytical services in renewable energies and the investment climate.18
+- The AfDB, through its Sustainable Energy Fund for Africa (SEFA), is providing technical assistance to promote the development of a transparent and competitive solar energy sector to enhance private sector investment. - The AfDB and Algeria have signed a loan agreement for a €900-mn to support the country's industrial and energy competitiveness.19 - In Algeria, the World Bank has shown keen interest in providing technical assistance and analytical services in renewable energies and the investment climate.

-- The total installed capacity of solar PV witnessed a CAGR of 1.4% between 2017-2021 reaching 423 MW in 2021 from 400 MW levels in 2017.20 - \bullet In 2020, the per capita electricity consumption stood at 1.6 MWh 21 which is significantly lower in comparison to the global average of 3.31 MWh.
-22 - The peak demand for electricity in the country declined to 73 TWh in 2020 from 76 TWh levels in 2019.23 - The price of electricity in the country was 2.20 US Cents/kWh as of 2019.24 von solar KE includes wind and Hydro;
+- \bullet The total installed capacity of Solar PV witnessed a CAGR of 1.41% reaching 423 MW in 2021 from 400 MW levels in 2017.
+20 - Per capita electricity consumption of 1.6 MWh21 is significantly lower in comparison to the global average of 3.31 MWh as of 2020.22 - The peak demand for electricity in the country declined to 73 TWh in 2020 from 76 TWh levels in 2019. - The price of electricity in the country was 2.20 US Cents/kWh as of 2019.24